DNA-and-Natural-Algorithms-Group/nuskell/schemes/README.md

   * `qian2011.ts`, *Efficient Turing-universal computation with DNA polymers*.
 [Qian et al. (2011)]

-    **NOTE:** There are currently three versions: qian.ts, qian_rev.ts and qian_fixed.ts.
-Both *fixed* and *rev* differ independently.
-I chose *fixed* here, but maybe *ref* would be better?

-    This is the corrected version of the scheme which was provided to us by the authors of the paper.
-It is conceptually very similar to the slightly simplified version that appears in the Journal of the Royal Society Interface revision of Qian et al.
+    **NOTE:** This scheme implements the reactions from the above paper, and it does not verify correct for irreversible reactions.
+There are also *fixed* versions of this scheme, which are unpublished.

     Coded by Seung Woo Shin (seungwoo.theory@gmail.com).

   * `cardelli2011.ts` *Strand Algebras for DNA Computing*.
 [Cardelli (2011)]

     **NOTE**: There is also a scheme w.o. garbage collection.
 This is useful to point out problems with pathway verification.
-But I don't see the point of distributing it.

     Coded by Seung Woo Shin (seungwoo.theory@gmail.com).